betaflight/betaflight.com/docs/wiki/tuning/4-2-Tuning-Notes.md

 The code compensates for voltage changes from 4.2V down to the user's configured warning voltage of 3.5V.

 A fall from 4.2V to 3.5V is about a 16% reduction in voltage.
-Withs 100% compensation, a motor output reduction of about 16% will be applied when the battery is full.
+With 100% compensation, a motor output reduction of about 16% will be applied when the battery is full.
 As the battery voltage falls, motor output is dynamically boosted back towards normal, canceling out the effect of the sag.
 Once the battery falls to 3.5V or lower, motor output will be normal, or back to 100%, and no further compensation is possible.

 Both throttle and motor limits may need to be adjusted after enabling sag compensation.
 If you already have a static `motor_output_limit` value below 100, this code further reduces motor output below that value.
 You may want to lift `motor_output_limit` by about 10 for similar overall performance.
 If you have a throttle limit, there is usually no need to change it.